 "Matchings and Couplings: Domino tilings of a chessboard and other tales" with Dana Randall

 Wednesday, April 7 at 4:00 pm ET (New York)

-Covering a chessboard with dominos might sound like a curious blend of old pastimes, but in reality these tilings reveal rich and beautiful mathematical structures.
-Interesting patterns can be found in the geometric arrangements of dominos, as well as in the numerical counts of tilings of chessboards and related regions.
+Covering a chessboard with dominoes might sound like a curious blend of old pastimes, but in reality these tilings reveal rich and beautiful mathematical structures.
+Interesting patterns can be found in the geometric arrangements of dominoes, as well as in the numerical counts of tilings of chessboards and related regions.
 Alternatively, viewing each domino on the chessboard as pairing a black square with one of its neighboring red squares, tilings can be interpreted as assigning 32 pairs.
 Viewing these "matchings" in a variety of contexts, Georgia Tech ADVANCE Professor of Computing Dana Randall shares a surprising array of applications, from the physics underlying collections of diatomic molecules to dating algorithms for forming couples in a community.

 This is a live-streamed event.
 Occasional video recordings are made available for a fee at videos.momath.org.

 This page is for the 4:00 pm ET (New York) session.
 Click here to register for the 7:00 pm ET (New York) session instead.

 By registering for a Math Encounters presentation, you agree that you may be photographed or videotaped by Museum staff and associates.